 After the Second World War, psychological concepts of mind over matter provided a new way to study the poltergeist – a rare and strange phenomenon in which people witnessed objects move on their own.
 What was its historical significance?

-Mischievous Forces is my PhD dissertation in progress at the Department of History, University of British Columbia, Vancouver, Canada.
+Reimagining the Poltergeist in Twentieth-Century America and Britain is my PhD dissertation in progress at the Department of History, University of British Columbia, Vancouver, Canada.
 Advisor: Dr. Joy Dixon.
 Dissertation committee: Dr. Robert Brain, Dr. Carla Nappi, and Dr. Leslie Paris.

 What is a poltergeist?

 The poltergeist refers to invisible, mischievous forces known to knock on walls, throw objects of all kinds, and upturn heavy furniture.
 By the 1950s, psychological and psychoanalytical concepts of human potential, mind over matter, and emotional well-being were introduced into poltergeist households, challenging and reshaping widely-held notions of spirits and life after death being responsible for the manifestations.

 This study is not to prove or disprove theories about the poltergeist, although it may provide insights into historical encounters with the phenomenon.

 This dissertation is about how people experienced and studied the poltergeist phenomenon.